Stuycs-K/finalproject-10-zhu-ashley-yau-connor/DEVLOG-Ashley.md

 - completed project description and instructions in readme
 - intentions and usage completed in proposal

-### 2024-01-03 - Brief description
+### 2024-01-03 - Research and Proposal
-Expanded description including how much time was spent on task.
+- worked on researching more about the different planes of stegsolve
+- worked on proposal breakdown and pacing